Millennials want the same thing as every other age group, it's just the channels for delivering it that have changed

 There are several types of communities that brands can cultivate.
 One is a loyalty program.

 According to Alliance Data, 63% of Millennials believe they have many choices for where to shop, so a brand must show them loyalty to earn their business.
-In order to stand out, find a loyalty program provider like Antavo, which will let you reward brand engagement, referrals and a variety of social media engagements.
+To stand out, find a loyalty program provider like Antavo, which will let you reward brand engagement, referrals, and a variety of social media engagements.